• Skip to primary navigation

 What is the difference between bourbon and rye?

-Which is better for the cocktail, bourbon or rye?
+Which is better for this manhattan variant, bourbon or rye?

 We have enjoyed both immensely, but they do taste different.
 If you keep one or the other in your bar stock, I'd go with that one.
 If you're going to buy the whiskey, see the flavor differences above, and go with your preference.